 There are a couple of new projects coming up and I want to find a simple CMS for them.
-Both projects will need a user interface that is very simple and easy to use and the sitess are basic enough that I don’t need a lot of bells and whistles.
+Both projects will need a user interface that is very simple and easy to use and the sites are basic enough that I don’t need a lot of bells and whistles.
 It needs to have the following; a simple user interface for entering and changing entries, simple API so that I can add in some custom stuff, self hosted, good documentation and strong community.
-Read the rest of this entry »
+Continue reading

 I’ve spent a frustrating day trying to install Ubuntu 11.10 on a Lenovo ThinkServer TS130 with RAID.
 I was trying to install using software RAID and so far I’ve run about 10 installations, with no luck.
 Installation works fine, Ubuntu is very happy, all the checkboxes ticked until it says installation is over, time to reboot.
 And then on reboot the BIOS gives me an “Error 1926: no operating system found” or similar.
 Searches on the ‘net gives some clues that it is something to do with Lenovo having a buggy EFI implementation and Ubuntu not working well with GBT , but there is nothing definite.